EI-CoreBioinformatics/mikado/docs/Algorithms.rst

 Scoring files
 ~~~~~~~~~~~~~

 Mikado employs user-defined configuration files to define the desirable features in genes.
-These files are in either YAML or JSON format (default YAML) and are composed of two sections:
+These files are in either YAML or JSON format (default YAML) and are composed of four sections:

   #. a *requirements* section, specifying the minimum requirements that a transcript must satisfy to be considered as valid. **Any transcript failing these requirements will be scored at 0 and purged.**
+  #. a *not_fragmentary* section, specifying the minimum requirements that the primary transcript of a locus has to satisfy in order for the locus **not** to be considered as a putative fragment.
+  #. an *as_requirements* section, which specifies the minimum requirements for transcripts for them to be considered as possible valid alternative splicing events.
   #. a *scoring* section, specifying which features Mikado should look for in transcripts, and how each of them will be weighted.

 Conditions are specified using a strict set of :ref:`available operators <operators>` and the values they have to consider.